e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The consequences are each mechanical.
 The merge is positional and mask-driven (the sketch above), so it compiles straight-line, leans on no small-tuple heuristic, and does not degrade with surface width ([D-202][d-202]).
-The drain applies each cell through an attach-compiled **scatter**: position → slot cell, statically typed, masked-off positions skipped.
+The drain applies each cell through an attach-compiled **scatter**: position → root-input cell, statically typed, masked-off positions skipped.
 That scatter is the exact mirror of the compiled output gather ([§11.2][s11-2]).

 Authors never build the shape by hand. `map_input` returns face ⇒ value pairs for whatever the datum touched, and `stage!` normalizes those pairs through an attach-compiled shim.
-The shim does three things: name → position, convert to the slot's declared type, set the mask.
+The shim does three things: name → position, convert to the root input's declared type, set the mask.
 It thereby confines the residual name-shaped dynamism to one framework-owned conversion on the device task, at the boundary where wire-shaped data becomes system-shaped data.
 Author-built total tuples are rejected as a padding form, the same disease